 3. Don’t Forget Your Passport

-For a vehicle more than 18 feet in length, it costs $5.25 USD for each additional foot.
+For a vehicle more than 18 feet in length, it costs $5.50 USD for each additional foot.
 If you plan to continue your vacation on Vancouver Island, it may make sense to bring your RV across.
 Just ensure you make reservations several days in advance to guarantee room for your RV.
 If you’re just heading over for a day trip, consider parking your RV in the Black Ball’s lot and buying a walk-on ticket instead.
 Victoria is very foot-traffic friendly, and you’ll be able to explore much of the city without a car.
 You can always grab a cab or rent a bike once you are on the other side as well.
-Just note, Uber and Lyft do not operate in British Columbia.

 4. Be Prepared for Rain

 The Pacific Northwest is famous for its rainy weather, and Olympic National Park is no exception.
 The coast can receive 100 inches of rainfall each year.
 July and August are the park’s driest months, but rain is still always a possibility.
 Make sure you’re prepared for driving in rainy conditions.
 If you own your RV, make sure your wipers, brakes and tires and in good condition.
 If you are renting, do a walkthrough with the rental company before you drive away.
 When rain starts, slow down.
 If the rain gets too heavy, consider pulling off and waiting for it to let us before continuing on.
 Hydroplaning is a real concern on wet roads.